Diophantine Geometry over Groups VIII: Stability

-With each of the configuration limit groups $Conf_i(x_1,\ldots,x_s,p,q,a)$, viewed as a graded limit group with respect to the parameter subgroup $<q>$, we associate its taut graded Makanin-Razborov diagram.
-With each resolution in the taut Makanin-Razborov diagram, we further associate its singular locus, and the graded resolutions associated with each of the strata in the singular locus.
+With each of the configuration limit groups, $Conf_i(x_1,\ldots,x_s,p,q,a)$, viewed as a graded limit group with respect to the parameter subgroup $<q>$, we associate its taut graded Makanin-Razborov diagram (see proposition 2.5 in [Se4] for the construction of the taut Makanin-Razborov diagram).
+With each resolution in the taut Makanin-Razborov diagram, we further associate its singular locus, and the graded resolutions that are associated with each of the strata in the singular locus.
 We conclude the first step of the construction of the diagram, by associating the (graded) completion with each of the graded resolutions in our finite collection, that we denote, $Comp(z,p,q,a)$.
+Note that each of the constructed completions is graded with respect to the parameter subgroup, $<q>$.